-Course Objectives: To impart the knowledge in various design principles of Bridge Engineering,
+To impart the knowledge in various design principles of Bridge Engineering,

 - 1. The student should be able to design simple bridges individually and be effective contributor in design groups while working on large projects. - 2.
-To make the student conversant with the latest developments in the field of bridge engineering. - 3.
-The student should have a fair familiarity with Indian codes and codes of other countries.
+To make the student conversant with the latest design procedures in the box culverts. - 3.
+To make the student conversant with the latest developments in the steel bridges engineering. - 4.
+The student should have a fair familiarity with design of long span flexible bridges. - 5.
+To make the students conversant with the design of structural components in sub-structures.